synolia/SyliusMaintenancePlugin/README.md

 # .env
 SYNOLIA_MAINTENANCE_CACHE=30 # ttl in seconds
 ```

-And in project code (for exemple with redis)
+And in project code (for example with redis)

 ``` yaml
 # config/packages/prod/cache.yaml
 framework: